 What is streusel?

+Streusel is a crumble topping made of flour, butter, and sugar.
 The term streusel comes from the German word "streuen," which means "sprinkle."

 It can also be baked solo on a baking sheet and served with ice cream and yogurt.
+The savory version of streusel is served with salads, soups, or even pasta.

-Interestingly, besides streusel as a crumble topping, a popular Alsatian dessert - streusel brioche, is topped with the streusel dough.
+Interestingly, besides streusel as a crumble topping, a popular Alsatian dessert - streusel brioche, is topped with streusel dough.

 Why you should try this recipe